kurbhatt/ItemAPI/README.md

   - Delete item by Id
   - Update Item with Provided Validations by Id

-### To build and deploy please execute batch file: build and deploy.bat
+> To build and deploy please execute batch file: build and deploy.bat

 You will also able to test REST APIs using browser:

-    1. open localhost:8080/api
+  - Open localhost:8080/api in browser

-    2. swagger UI is implemented to test the APIs with all the details of REST methods, required input and method response will also be provide for each REST method.
+  - Swagger UI is implemented to test the APIs with all the details of REST methods, required input and method response will also be provide for each REST method.

-    3. Swagger is REST API test package like SOAPUI and Browser based Advanced REST Client.
+  - Swagger is REST API test package like SOAPUI and Browser based Advanced REST Client.

 For further Query or Found any Issue Please Contact:
 [EmailMe](mailto:info.keyurbhatt@gmail.com)

 ```javascript